JuanVDW/PCNSE/Initial-Configuration.md

   * Running configuration is written to both control and dataplane memory
 * Candidate config
   * Sandbox configuration; when a commit is done, candidate replaces the running config
-  * Candidate Configuration is stored on control plane memory
+  * Candidate configuration is stored on control plane memory
 * Previous configurations are saved.
 These can be reverted, exported, saved out, and imported.
 * Admin-Level commit will commit all changes made by anyone (if commit all changes is selected)
 * Commit locks stop other admins from committing changes and making any candidate config changes